Asif2BD/FreezeWP/readme.txt

 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-FreezeWP is a simple plugin that temporarily puts your WordPress site into a "read only" state.
+FreezeWP is a simple plugin that temporarily puts your WordPress site into a "read only" - Code Freeze state.
 It's most useful when you are migrating a site. or just want to prevent changes.

 == Description ==